 The foresight bias explains why students overpredict memory for obviously related pairs but underpredict for unrelated pairs.
 The obvious relationship creates fluency during study, but this fluency doesn't help at test when the target word is absent.

 The cruel irony is that the strategies producing the weakest fluency often produce the strongest learning, while strategies producing the strongest fluency often produce the weakest learning.
-Students' preferences, guided by fluency, lead them toward ineffective strategies and away from effective ones.
+Students' preferences, guided by fluency, lead them towards ineffective strategies and away from effective ones.

 Fluent vs. Effective: Study Methods That Fool You infographic for teachers